James Ibori: Conviction

 After the sentencing hearing, Sue Patten, head of the Crown Prosecution Service central fraud group, said it would bid to confiscate the assets Ibori had acquired his riches "at the expense of some of the poorest people in the world".

 Release

 James Ibori was released from prison in December 2016 after a court order.
 He served 4 years of the 13 years to which he was sentenced.
+Afterward, James Ibori was deported to Nigeria, where he continued to retain political influence.

+In 2021, a British court ordered him to pay approximately £100 million, which was to be returned to the Nigerian government.